salimfadhley/mind_of_steele/scripts/112/mind_of_steele_112.md

+Mind of Steele 112
+---

 Link 1 (Intro): In the last episode, we briefly met Simon Goldberg—also known, somewhat inexplicably, as The Spaniard.
-He was the one interviewing Sovereign Pete, effortlessly making him look like a complete imbecile.
+He was the one interviewing Sovereign Pete, effortlessly making Pete look like a complete imbecile.
 And while it might be tempting to think Simon was just doing a public service—exposing Pete’s nonsense with a calm, rational voice - after watching today's video your impression of Simon might change.

 Mine certainly did.

-Simon Goldberg is, in my opinion, one of the most shameless con artists I’ve ever studied online.
-If Sacha Stone is the spiritual con-man, Simon is his financial twin—except, of course, Sacha Stone is also his own financial twin, so maybe we’ve discovered some kind of grifter covergent evolution.
+Simon Goldberg is, in my opinion, one of the most shamelessly dishonest people I’ve ever studied online.
+If Sacha Stone is the spiritual con-man, Simon could be his financial twin—except, of course, Sacha Stone is also his own financial twin, so maybe we’ve discovered some kind of grifter covergent evolution.
 If every arthropod eventually evolves into a crab; will every con-artist eventually evolve into something a lot like Simon Goldberg?

 And before we start; and because Simon is famously a litigious man - everything in this video is 'just my opinion'

 -- Ricard Vobes "my opinion" montage

 But unlike Richard Vobes, whose opinions are founded on nothing; Mine is informed by the videos that Simon Goldberg has published on his own YouTube channel, 'White Rabbit Trust', and documents leaked from former members of his financial cult, 'You and Your Cash'.
-Having spent hours watching through these rather tedious videos, I saw a man who claims to be an expert in the financial system, but is clearly pushing a set of wildly wrong, long discredited ideas.
-I see him pushing emotional buttons, and pushing misleading ideas.
+Having spent hours watching through his rather tedious videos, I saw a man who claims to be an expert in the financial system, but is clearly pushing a set of wildly wrong, long-discredited ideas.
+I see him pushing emotional buttons, stoking outrage, and I don't see a lot of difference between somebody like Sovereign Pete and Simon.

-I don't think Simon is an idiot, so my impression is that all of this is on purpose.
-There's a method to this apparent madness, and that probably has something to do with how he makes his money:

-So what exactly makes Simon Goldberg's ideas so awful?
+So why do I think Simon Goldberg is so awful?
 Let’s start with how he likes to 'red-pill' people on the Internet:

  > Clip 01 - Simon Goldberg: this is a promise to pay money, right?
 A promise to pay money.
 Therefore, it cannot be money, correct?
 It's a promise to pay money.
 And we call this cash,

- Link 2: You've seen this grift before—the idea that a British banknote, a piece of printed currency, is actually a promissory note.
-That the little line saying "I promise to pay the bearer on demand" somehow unlocks a secret legal truth.
+Link 2: You've  heard this one before—the tired old claim that a British banknote is actually a promissory note, and that means it's not real money.
+Simon Goldberg parrots this nonsense too, suggesting that a banknote's promise “to pay the bearer on demand” somehow proves that it isn’t actually money.
+Financial charlatans often make this kind of claim, but it's by no means the weirdest item on Simon's bizarre tasting menu of financial conspiracies:

-It doesn’t.
-It never has—at least not since Britain left the gold standard in the 1960s.
-Bank notes aren't promissory notes - but if you can make people believe they are, then you can work a classic long-con, like Simon Goldberg does in this video.

- This is a con that thrives on confusion, and it’s been wheeled out by many of the repeat offenders on this show—Richard Vobes among them.
-But for Simon Goldberg, this sort of bad financial advice isn’t just a hobby—it’s a business model.

- He runs an organisation called *You and Your Cash*, which charges people up to £1,500 a year for the privilege of fed nonsense.

-In return, members are promised secret knowledge about how to claw back tax payments from the government—via bogus "1099 OID" forms that have been roundly debunked by actual tax authorities.
-The scheme is wrapped in the language of exclusive access, contractual obligation, and pseudolegal intimidation—all of which Simon Goldberg insists must remain confidential.
+Simon Goldberg runs a private membership scheme called You and Your Cash.
+For a tidy annual sum—up to £1,500 for the Bronze package—Simon offers to help members recover money they supposedly overpaid to the United States Internal Revenue Service.
+Yes, you heard that correctly: British citizens being promised a refund from the IRS.
+The scheme revolves around filing a U.S. tax document called a 1099-OID, a form designed for American residents who’ve received taxable interest income from original issue discounts.
+In the conspiracy theory version, these forms are the means to reclaim thousands in secret government payouts.

+But here’s the obvious problem: British citizens don't pay tax to the IRS.
+They don’t file 1099s.
+They have no taxpayer identification number, no U.S. income, and no legal basis to file such claims.
+The notion that the IRS would be sending out cheques to UK residents based on forged paperwork is not just wrong—it’s potentially criminal.
+Filing false tax documents with the IRS is fraud, and even if someone were naïve enough to try it, the outcome wouldn’t be riches.
+It would be a big red flag on a database in Washington D.C.

+What Simon is really selling here isn’t a service.
+It’s a dangerous fiction.
+The contractual documents leaked from his group show a tangled mess of conditions, disclaimers, secrecy clauses, and penalties for breaking the code of silence.
+This is not how legitimate financial services operate.
+It's how grifters build traps: create a system full of obfuscation, dangle the prospect of easy money, and watch desperate people walk right in.

  > Clip 02 - Simon Goldberg: Now, if a promise to pay money is cash, and is treated as cash, on the books of the bank, right?
 Have a think about when you signed a loan agreement, Do you promise to pay money?
 Yes or no?

 Link 3: Frequent viewers of this show will already recognise this flim-flam.
-It’s the idea that a signed loan agreement magically becomes a negotiable instrument—essentially, that it turns into money the moment your pen hits the page.
-We’ve heard this nonsense before, not just from Simon Goldberg, but from Richard Vobes and a revolving door of his YouTube guests.
+It’s the idea that a signed loan agreement magically becomes money the moment your pen hits the page.
+We've heard this nonsense before, not just from Simon Goldberg, but from Richard Vobes and a revolving door of his YouTube guests.

 But here's the difference: Richard Vobes plays nicely with others—he promotes his fellow grifters and participates in the circle-jerk echo-chamber that is UK conspiracy scene.

-Simon Goldberg, takes a very different tack.
-His grift involves attacking his peers.
-He ridicules them, exposes their contradictions, and builds himself up as the one man smart enough to see through it all.
+Simon Goldberg's strategy involves attacking his peers.
+He ridicules them, exposes their contradictions.
+He calls them charlatans, which of couse they are.
+And in doing so, he promotes himself as the only financial visionary who can see through it all.

+He probably is smarter than them, I mean just look at Sovereign Pete, it's not exactly a high bar, is it?

+-- Pete Stone, Maritime law clip

+But why be mean to sov-cit whackaloons like Pete?

-And he does it for a simple reason: grifting is a zero-sum game.
-If one of his rivals extracts a pound from a gullible mark, that's a pound Simon doesn't get.
-So there's no incentive for him to play nice.
-Instead, by tearing down the competition and cultivating an air of superiority, he positions himself as the one conspiracy theorist who’s actually telling the truth—and all the desperate nitwits looking to offload their cash will flock to him instead.
+I think this is just business.
+If Pete takes a pound from a gullible victim, that's a pound Simon cannot earn through his schemes.
+Instead, by tearing down the competition and cultivating an air of superiority, he positions himself as the Mr Big Balls of the conspiracy world.
+People will think he's the only one telling the truth.
+Desperate nitwits looking to offload their cash will flock to Simon and not Pete.

 The irony, of course, is that there's nothing original here.
 He’s just found a different way package an old conspiracy theory.
+Simon and Pete tell essentially the same story.

  > Clip 03 - Simon Goldberg: Now, I know the answer is yes.
 You do promise to pay money, what does it become the moment you sign it?
 What is it treated as?
 It's treated as cash,

 Link 4: Simon’s magic trick depends on you believing something truly impossible.
-Much like the Catholic doctrine of transubstantiation—where a wafer becomes the literal flesh of a Crucified deity.
-Simon wants us to accept that the moment you sign a loan agreement, it transforms that piece of paper into something more powerful than a legal contract: actual cash.
+Much like the Catholic doctrine of transubstantiation—where a wafer becomes the literal flesh of a crucified deity.
+Simon wants us to accept that the moment you sign a loan agreement, it transforms that piece of paper into money - it's a miracle!

+-- it's a miracle clip

 But a signed loan agreement isn’t cash.
 Not remotely.
 Cash is universal—legal tender you can use to buy groceries, pay your rent, or shove into a vending machine in exchange for a bag of Hula-Hoops.
 It’s anonymous, immediate, and doesn't require mutual consent to transfer.
 A contract, by contrast, has none of those properties.
-You can’t whip out a loan agreement at a petrol station and expect to pay for fuel.
+You can’t whip out a loan agreement at a petrol station and expect to pay for a tank of E10.
 You can’t use it to pay your council tax.
-You can’t settle your bill at Nando’s by pulling a folded agreement from your wallet and saying, “Don’t worry, I got this one.”
+You can’t settle your round at the pub by an agreement from your wallet and saying, “Don’t worry, I got this one.”

-Simon Goldberg's grift hinges on the idea that contracts become money—fungible, bankable, spendable.

 Simon Goldberg's grift is built on the bizarre fantasy that anyone can conjure money into existence simply by scribbling their name on a piece of paper.
 He seems genuinely convinced that this is how money creation works—but of course, it isn't.
 The entire premise requires you to believe that banks, governments, and financial systems have somehow overlooked the incredible secret power of your biro.